jmyers7/book/_build/html/_sources/chapters/prob-spaces.md

 If you're interested in different interpretations of probability, you might find the [Wikipedia article](https://en.wikipedia.org/wiki/Probability_interpretations#) interesting.
 ```

 This question is a difficult one, and we will uncover answers in due time.
-But there are other interpretations of probability---ones that have much more apparent and obvious connections to mathematics---with which we will begin our course.
+But there are other interpretations of probability with which we will begin our course.

 To illustrate, suppose that you roll a fair six-sided die: